 See below for details on the respective performance allocations in 2023.

-The performance allocations earned from Fund IX in 2023 were primarily driven by appreciation and realization of the fund's investments in the media, telecom and technology, and leisure sectors.
+The performance allocations earned from Fund IX in 2023 were primarily driven by appreciation and realization of the fund's investments in the (i) media, telecom and technology and (ii) consumer services sectors.